 Colorado Rural Academy For Tourism

-The Colorado Rural Academy For Tourism (CRAFT) helps communities integrate tourism into their economic development strategies through four programs.
-By participating in these programs, communities develop new visitor experiences to increase traveler spending.
+The Colorado Rural Academy For Tourism (CRAFT) was a series of programs that helped communities integrate tourism into their economic development strategies.

-Focusing on cultural tourism, culinary and agritourism, outdoor recreation, tourism marketing and visitor management, CRAFT helps rural tourism partners to:
+Focusing on cultural tourism, culinary and agritourism, outdoor recreation, tourism marketing and visitor management, CRAFT helped rural tourism partners to:

 - increase collaboration between diverse stakeholders within a destination to build relationships and trust